And after Roe was eradicated, MAGA radicals opened the floodgates for draconian and cruel bans on women's choice across America.

 It's all I've known.

-And I don't think we can ever forget, you know, the masks they put on two-year-olds, you know, and three year olds and people they took off planes and how they treated everybody, you know, and and Hank is one of those people who had such an amazing caregiver like you sitting on the side of the room.
+And I don't think we can ever forget, you know, the masks they put on two-year-olds, you know, and three-year-olds and people they took off planes and how they treated everybody, you know, and Hank is one of those people who had such an amazing caregiver like you sitting on the side of the house.

 And I wasn't the only one.